-Postgraduate research students starting their programme in January 2021 can complete their registration with the University entirely online.
-The decision about your presence on campus will depend upon your specific research project and will be decided on a case by case basis with your supervisor.
+Postgraduate research students starting their programme in April 2021 can complete their registration with the University entirely online.
+The decision about your presence on campus will depend upon your specific research project and will be decided on a case-by-case basis with your supervisor.
 The situation will be kept under review for future cohorts.

 As part of your pre-registration you will be required to disclose any relevant criminal convictions.

 We advise you to re-visit course pages prior to completing pre-registration, as sometimes it’s necessary to make amendments to module titles, content and availability.

 - Your university number (you can find this on all correspondence from the University as well as in the first welcome emails sent to you)

 - A photo of yourself for your campus card (see details below)

 - Documents as proof of your eligibility to study (see details below).

 As part of the pre-registration process you will be asked to upload a photo of yourself, which will be used for your campus card.
 Your campus card will be pre-printed and available for you to collect when you register in person.